 This unique immersive room is literally flipped upside down.
 The exhibit features a room with objects flipped so that children can enjoy a different view of the world while walking through.

-This room will allow your kids to make music from household items and real instruments.
+This room will allow your kids to make music!
+Play the strings of an alligator mouth, bang the bongos, and more as you travel the marsh with Froggy.
 Make sure you have your camera ready to capture the talent brought out in your kids!

 Open Art Studios